 According to the puranas, this place has the power to liberate one from shackles of births and deaths.
 For the entire state, Bageshwar has been the symbol of faith and belief.
 Bageshwar is the base camp for treks to popular glaciers like Pindari, Kafni and Sunderdhunga.

-The temples of Baijnath are located on the left bank of Gomti.
+The most important temple of Bageshwar is Bagnath temple which is dedicated to Lord Shiva.
+It is situated at the heart of the city and thousands of devotees throng the temple on the occasion of Mahashivratri.
+The temple was constructed by Laxmi Chand around 1450 AD.The temples of Baijnath are located on the left bank of Gomti.
 The main temple which is just below the house of Mahanta is dedicated to Lord Shiva.
 Since the construction of the temple is similar to the Tailihata group, it can be said that it belonged to the same period as Tailihta.
-About half a kilometre of Bageshwar lies the Chandika temple dedicated to Goddess Chandika.
-The Sriharu temple is located 5kms from Bageshwar and every year on Vijaya Dashami a large fair is organised here.
+About half a kilometer of Bageshwar lies the Chandika temple dedicated to Goddess Chandika.
+The Sriharu temple is located 5kms from Bageshwar and every year on Vijaya Dashami a large fair is organized here.
 The Uttaryani Fair is the most important fair of Bageshwar held on the occasion of Makar Sankranti on January 14th.
 The place is considered to be as holy as the Ganga at Varanasi and therefore the fair attracts hundreds of devotees.